CaryXiao1/cs140e-lightsaber/README.md

 ### Method

 1. To use hardware PWM, we refer to section 9 in the ARM peripherals manual.
 We first had to set the proper function of PWM pin 18 (`GPIO_FUNC_ALT5`).
-Then, similar to I2S, we set the GPIO clock manager to operate using the
+Then, similar to I2S, we set the GPIO clock manager to operate using the 19.2MHz oscillator.
+We use a sampling frequency of around 44100 (44.1kHz is common sampling frequency).
+We control this by setting the range
 2. To get .WAV working, we use a description of the `.WAV` file format online to jump start the process.
 We understood that getting `.WAV` to run should consist of iterating through each `.WAV` sample, and sending the corresponding frequency to the `PWM_FIFO`.

 ### Difficulties